Hiring a Cat to Walk my Dog!

 If you wouldn’t hire a cat to walk a dog, would you hire a lawyer to perform brain surgery?
 Or how about a ballerina to build a house?
 What about a circus clown for computer support?
 I think you get the point.
 Just because you are a professional in one area, doesn’t make you one in another; no matter how closely related the tasks may be.

 I don’t know why, but almost every business partner I run into (despite a few recent exceptions) thinks that they are an expert when it comes to negotiations.
-This couldn’t be further from the truth.
+And they continually prove that it couldn’t be further from the truth.

 When you take a look at the final contract pricing and business terms, the naked truth reveals itself.

 Especially when it can affect the quality of the product or service you are receiving.
-Even just getting something to show up on time without defects.
+Even just getting something to show up from the factory – ON time without any major defects.